MetOffice/cmip6-dreq-interface/djq/doc/Python-interface.md

 Note that you can specify the trunk as the ambient default tag with a call to `default_dqtag(False)` for instance.

+### A note on loading by path
+This is much less well tested than loading by root & tag: it works, but there may still be nasties.

 ### Controlling how variables are computed
 There are several possible approaches to computing the variables